-As one of the 21st-century skills, critical thinking (CT) is required by someone working in an interdisciplinary setting, and educators are expected to provide learning activities that enhance students' CT skills.
+Article Info ABSTRACT Article history: As one of the 21st-century skills, critical thinking (CT) is required for Received Jun 24, 2021 Revised May 22, 2022 Accepted Jul 5, 2022 working in an interdisciplinary setting.
+Educators are expected to provide learning activities that enhance students' CT skills.
 Biology, particularly Cell Biology, is seen as challenging since the topics covered therein relate to those covered in the following semester.
-This study is aimed to identify students' CT skills in mastering concepts about Cell Membranes.
-This study enlisted the participation of 105 students from 2 universities.
-This research used an 21 rument test essay using the rubric CT skills by Terrel L. Rhodes, modified by the Association of American Colleges and Universities.
-The findings revealed that undergraduate students' CT skills were classified as "basic" in mastering the conce of Cell Membrane.
 This research was conducted out as a preliminary study to improve the quality of the learning process, especially in the Cell Biology course.

-This is an open-access article under the CCBY-SA license.

-Corresponding Author:

-Herawati Susilo,
+It aimed to identify students' CT skills in mastering concepts about Cell Membranes.
+This study enlisted the Keywords: Biology learning Cell Critical thinking Higher education participation of 105 students from two universities.
+This research used an instrument test essay using the rubric CT skills.
+The findings revealed that undergraduate students' CT skills were classified as basic in mastering the concept of Cell Membrane.
+Mastering concepts This is an open access article under the CC BY-SA license.
+CC () () BY SA Corresponding Author: Herawati Susilo Department of Biology, Unive rsitas Negeri Malang